Concerns about health, ethical food production and climate change are growing. Here’s how to invest in plant-based foods.

 “As a company, the core will be whether your products replicate or improve upon the taste, cookability, cost and nutrition of the products they seek to displace,” Paresh Patel, chief executive and co-founder of publicly traded acquisition vehicle Natural Order Acquisition (NASDAQ:NOAC), told Forbes.

-Tattooed Chef is targeting the frozen plant-based foods category with pre-prepared products that are organic and rich in protein.
+Tattooed Chef is targeting frozen plant-based foods with pre-prepared organic products that are rich in protein.
 Founded by CEO Sam Galletti, who has more than three decades of experience in the food industry, the company grows and manufactures the food it sells.
-According to IPO Edge, “Tattooed Chef is planning a big marketing push in 2021 into more retailers like Walmart and Target as eat-at-home trends look set to continue for the foreseeable future.”
+Tattooed Chef acquired private-label snack bar maker Belmont Confections in late 2021 for US$18 million, and is set to launch its own branded plant-based snack bars in 2022.

 Other plant-based food stocks of various sizes and types include:

 How to get invest in plant-based foods through food and grocery giants?